Newcastle United: Club Profile

 Players For Us... and Them

-You can stick with the A1/A1(M) for most of your journey to Newcastle, making it a relatively simple trip when taking into consideration the time it's likely to take you - around four hours on a good day.
-Travel north for about 239 miles until you reach the junction for the A184, where things start to happen.
+With the A1/A1(M) making up most of your journey to Newcastle, it’s a relatively easy trip to plan.
+Time-wise, you’re looking at around four hours on a good day.
+Go north for about 239 miles until you reach the junction for the A184, come off the A1 and join the A184.

-Come off the A1 and follow the ramp around onto the A184.
-As the road starts to bend round to the right and then left over a roundabout, it becomes the A189 and you want to remain on this for nearly a mile; crossing the Tyne in the process.
+As the road starts to bend round to the right and then left over a roundabout, it becomes the A189.
+You want to remain on this for nearly a mile; crossing the Tyne in the process.
+Go right into St James Boulevard, before a left after half a mile puts you on Gallowgate.

 Services to: STEVENAGE

-Before you come to Westgate Road, take a left to cut off the corner and head towards the Western Walls.
+Before you come to Westgate Road, turn left to cut off the corner and head towards the Western Walls.
 Keep going up here, before turning right up Stowell Street.
-Continue along to the end and cross over Gallowgate.
+Keep going along until the end and cross over Gallowgate.